Mahoning County Public Health

 Breastfeeding Education and Support

-The WIC Farmers’ Market Nutrition Program (FMNP) is a dual purpose program which benefits both WIC participants and farmers.
-In the program, WIC participants are given five $3 coupons with which to purchase authorized fresh fruits, vegetables and herbs from authorized farmers at farmers’ markets and farmstands.
+The WIC Farmers’ Market Nutrition Program (FMNP) is a dual-purpose program which benefits both WIC participants and farmers.
+In the program, WIC participants are given five $6 coupons, in addition to their participant’s regular benefits, to purchase authorized fresh fruits, vegetables and herbs from authorized farmers at farmers’ markets and farmstands.
 The program runs between June and October.

 The WIC Program can refer you to other important health services in your community.
 Here are a few: